 M-class spectral types, with mass, radius and luminosity of main-sequence M dwarfs as a fraction of the solar values:

-A Roman numeral V suffix (e.g., M7V) indicates specifically a main sequence (dwarf, as in non-giant) star.
+A Roman numeral V suffix (e.g., M7V) is a luminosity class indicating a main sequence (i.e., dwarf, meaning non-giant) star.

 An example M-class red giant is Betelgeuse (an especially large/bright one, i.e., a supergiant).
 Stars of hotter spectral classes (e.g., the Sun) eventually spend time in a giant phase following their time on the main sequence, in many cases as a red giant.
 Their luminosity rises and the internal heat puffs them up, resulting in a surface so large that the heat at the surface is diluted, and the surface temperature is lower, often in the M-class range.
 Such a red giant phase can last up to a billion years, the least massive of such stars having the longest such phase.